Street Vendors

 Moscow street seller, 1928

-Tourist snapshot catches an illegal street vendor making a few extra kopeks by selling cigarettes off a quickly folded and moved table.
+Tourist snapshot catches an illegal street vendor making a few extra kopeks by selling cigarettes off a quickly-folded movable table.
 His working class clientele is cautious, eyeing the activity with trepidation.
 Business was good since foreign cigarettes were both prized and hard to obtain.

 [10683]